Training | Counseling Center

 - Improve skills related to engaging in risk assessment and follow-up care with clients presenting with risk to self or risk to others.

-- Learn more about the different roles of a psychologist through engagement in activities that include intervention on the individual, group, and system levels and gain a greater understanding of personal style and preferences with regard to different work tasks and environments.
+- Learn more about the different roles of a counselor through engagement in activities that include intervention on the individual, group, and system levels and gain a greater understanding of personal style and preferences with regard to different work tasks and environments.

 - Develop values related to engaging in the ethical practice of psychology and improving ethical acumen.